brianstorti/brianstorti.github.io/_posts/2015-01-20-enough-sed-to-be-useful.md

 ### Conclusion

-`sed` is a very powerful tool that can save us precious time with just a fell keystrokes.
+`sed` is a very powerful tool that can save us precious time with just a few keystrokes.
 We always try to use the best tool for the job, and `sed` is a good candidate for a lot of common jobs that we have to do quite frequently.

 I covered here just the basics of how to use it to perform some simple tasks, but your